ssato/python-anyconfig/docs/index.rst

 Introduction
 =============

-Anyconfig [#]_ is a `MIT licensed <http://opensource.org/licenses/MIT>`_ python library provides generic access to configuration files in various formats with configuration merge / cascade / overlay and template config support.
+python-anyconfig [#]_ is a `MIT licensed <http://opensource.org/licenses/MIT>`_ python library provides generic access to configuration files in various formats with configuration merge along with config template and schema validation/generation support.

-Anyconfig provides very simple and unified APIs for various configuration
+python-anyconfig provides very simple and unified APIs for various configuration files:
-files:

 - anyconfig.load() to load configuration files and it will return a dict-like object represents configuration loaded
 - anyconfig.loads() to load a configuration string and ...
 - anyconfig.dump() to dump a configuration file from a dict or dict-like object represents some configurations
 - anyconfig.dumps() to dump a configuration string from ...
 - anyconfig.validate() to validate configuration files with JSON schema [#]_ .
 Both configuration files and schema files can be written in any formats anyconfig supports.
-- anyconfig.gen_schema() to generate a dict-like object represents JSON schema for given configuration file[s] to validate it/them.
+- anyconfig.gen_schema() to generate a object represents JSON schema for given configuration file[s] to validate it/them later.

-Using anyconfig, you can load configuration files in various formats in the same way, without taking care of each file format in some cases, like the
+python-anyconfig enables to load configuration files in various formats in the same manner without taking care of each file format in some cases like the
 followings:

 .. code-block:: python